YashodaraDeAlwis/food-ordering-app-flutter/README.md

 Consistency: Ensures that all team members are using the same Flutter version, avoiding discrepancies and compatibility issues.
 Flexibility: Allows you to easily switch between different Flutter versions for different projects.
 Isolation: Prevents conflicts between Flutter versions used in different projects, ensuring a stable development environment.

-## Getting Started To set up and run the project, follow these steps:
+## Getting Started To set up and run the project, followed these steps:

 - fvm releases //check the stable flutter version
 - fvm install {stable version}